 11. (a) Explain two methods of chemical synthesis for nanomaterials.

-(b) Discuss the classification of nanomaterials based on dimension.
-6 \mathbf{OR} 12. (a) What are nanoscale materials?
-Give the properties and applications of quant dots and graphene. um 9 (b) Explain the sputtering method for the synthesis of nanomaterials.
+8 (b) Discuss the classification of nanomaterials based on dimension.
+6 OR 12. (a) What are nanoscale materials?
+Give the properties and applications of quantu dots and graphene. .m (b) Explain the sputtering method for the synthesis of nanomaterials.
 5 13. (a) Explain the principle, instrumentation and working of SEM.
-8 (b) Calculate the force constant of HCl molecule, if it shows IR absorption at 2 cm^{-1} .
-Given that atomic masses of hydrogen and chlorine are 1 u and 3 respectively.
+8 (b) Calculate the force constant of HCl molecule, if it shows IR absorption at 21 cm $^{-1}$.
+Given that atomic masses of hydrogen and chlorine are 1 u and 35 respectively.
 OR 14. (a) Illustrate the vibrational modes of CO_2 and H_2O .
 Justify its IR activity.
 9 (b) Explain the various energy levels associated with a molecule.
 5 15. (a) How electroless plating of copper is carried out?
-Give the procedure and retions. эас- 8 (b) Write the cell reactions and calculate the emf of the cell Cu/Cu^{2+} (1M) // A (0.01M) // Ag at 30°C. Given E^0 $Cu^{2+}/Cu = 0.34$ V and E^0 $Ag^+/Ag = 0.81$ OR 16. (a) What is cathodic protection?
+Give the procedure and reaction 8 ıs. (b) Write the cell reactions and calculate the emf of the cell Cu/ Cu^{2+} (1M) // Ag (0.01M) // Ag at 30°C. Given E^0 Cu 2+ /Cu = 0.34 V and E^0 $Ag^+/Ag = 0.8V$ OR 16. (a) What is cathodic protection?
 Explain two methods.
-9 (b) Write the Nernst equation for Daniel cell and explain the effect of temperat on emf. ture 5 17. (a) Discuss the construction, working and advantages of Li-ion battery.
+9 (b) Write the Nernst equation for Daniel cell and explain the effect of temperature on emf. re 5 17. (a) Discuss the construction, working and advantages of Li-ion battery.
 9 (b) What is electrolysis of water?
-5 OR 18. (a) With a neat diagram explain the construction and working of Hydrogen-Oxy fuel cell. gen 8 (b) Explain the classification of supercapacitors.
+5 OR 18. (a) With a neat diagram explain the construction and working of Hydrogen-Oxyg fuel cell. en 8 (b) Explain the classification of supercapacitors.
 6 19. (a) Discuss the construction and working of OLED with a diagram.
 9 (b) Explain the synthesis, properties and applications of polyaniline.
 5 OR 20. (a) Elaborate the classification and applications of conducting polymers.
 8 (b) What are smart materials?
 Give examples for heat responsive materials.
 6

-B24ES1T02 BASICS OF ELECTRICAL AND ELECTRONICS L Т Р \mathbf{S} CREDIT YEAR OF INTRODUCTION ENGINEERING 2 2 0 2 4 2024
+B24ES1T02 BASICS OF ELECTRICAL AND ELECTRONICS L Т P S CREDIT YEAR OF INTRODUCTION ENGINEERING 2 2 0 2 4 2024

-This course aims to provide fundamentals of circuit analysis, electrical components, machines, power systems, and safety practices.
-It also provide an overview of evolution of electronics, and introduce the working principle and examples of fundamental electronic devices and circuits.
-Course also aims to provide an introduction to digital electronics.
+This course aims to (1) fundamentals of circuit analysis, electrical components, machines, power systems, and safety practices (2) provide an overview of evolution of electronics, and introduce the working principle and examples of fundamental electronic devices and circuits (3) provide an introduction to digital electronics.
 Completing the course, students gain the necessary knowledge for more advanced courses and practical applications